 Overlapping Terms for Country-Specific Regulations

-Post-Trial access is the Sponsor’s provision of an investigational drug for clinical trial participants after the trial ends.
+Post-Trial access is the provision of an investigational drug for clinical trial participants after the trial ends.
 Participants in VBP15-002 and VPB15-003 were eligible to enroll in VBP15-LTE, a 24-month long-term extension clinical trial protocol.
-To accommodate post-trial access to vamorolone for participants after the completion of VBP15-LTE or VBP15-004, ReveraGen has followed country-specific regulatory mechanisms.
+To accommodate post-trial access to vamorolone for participants after the completion of VBP15-LTE or VBP15-004, country-specific regulatory mechanisms had to be followed.